la2050/challenge/_2021/live/the-dream-center-foundation.md

   accessible as a resource to the entire population of LA County, we specifically target low-to-moderate income families with children and families experiencing homelessness.
-'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': Not collaborating.
+'Describe the role of collaborating organizations on this project.': Not collaborating.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings